d-oliveros/isomorphine/examples/barebone/README.md

 # Basic Isomorphic React example

+To run this example:

 ```
 npm install
-gulp start
+npm start
-// Go to localhost:8800
+// Go to localhost:3000
 ```